Disordered quantum critical fixed points from holography: Outlook

 The holographic formalism described here is versatile and could be used to study the emergence of finite disorder fixed points in more general settings, such as in background magnetic fields \cite{Hartnoll:2009sz}, or in the presence of non-trivial topological effects \cite{Landsteiner:2015lsa}.
 It would also be interesting to generalize to models with inhomogeneous charge disorder, where lattice constructions can reveal robust $T$-linear resistivity \cite{Balm:2022bju}.

-We encourage future authors to numerically \cite{Dias:2015nua} study the fixed points described here.
-The most promising direction may be to focus on one-dimensional disordered systems; prior work \cite{Hartnoll:2015rza} constructed black holes with relevant disorder, but the value of $\nu = 3/4$ may be beyond the regime of validity of our perturbation theory.
+We encourage further numerical work \cite{Dias:2015nua} to solve the fully inhomogeneous Einstein equations, and analyze the fixed points described here.
+The most promising direction may be to focus on one-dimensional disordered systems; prior work \cite{Hartnoll:2015rza} constructed black holes with relevant disorder, but their value of $\nu = 3/4$ may be beyond the regime of validity of our perturbation theory.
+At strong disorder, it may be possible for the horizon to fragment into disconnected pieces, a fascinating phenomenon whose implications for the boundary theory deserve further investigation \cite{Anninos:2013mfa,Horowitz:2014gva}.

 Our result (\ref{eq:fixed point main}) may extend beyond holographic models.
 In a (charge-neutral) large-$N$ vector model with non-disordered fixed point with $d=2$, $z=1$, $\theta=0$, the mass disorder at the critical point is relevant with $\nu = \frac{16}{3\pi^2 N}$; a recent calculation \cite{Goldman:2019xrt} found that $z^*\approx 1+\nu$ at the disordered fixed point.
 This agrees with (\ref{eq:fixed point main}).
 It would be fascinating if our results can be extended to recent models \cite{Aldape22,Patel:2022gdh} of compressible, disordered non-Fermi liquids based on field theories, including those based on Sachdev-Ye-Kitaev models which display $\sigma \sim \omega^{-1}$.